klangenf/QuantMeta/README.md

 ```
 - *Optional:* Provide ddPCR measurements of each spiked-in standard (if applicable) in the same format as example_stds_ddPCR_conc.txt template.
 - Check that STD_MIXES.txt includes all relevant spiked-in standard mixes, adjust by adding or removing information as necessary for your particular samples.
-#### 1.5 [Optional, only for reference-based quantification]Configure Map_Indexes directory with information about the target sequences that reads will be mapped onto.
+#### 1.5 *Optional (only for reference-based quantification):* Configure Map_Indexes directory with information about the target sequences that reads will be mapped onto.
 - For each set of targets, the following steps must be complete.
 Update {target} in the code to reflect sequences within the fasta files that reads will be mapped to.
   - Download relevant gene or genome fasta files here or create symbolic links to relevant fasta files.
 Label each fasta file as {target}.fasta (keep target names consistent for snakemake purposes).
   - Create files listing the length of each contig with bioawk.